Dragon1 Standard: Business Process Orientation

 Human Oriented Process

-In many countries people are not used to reading.
+In many countries, people are not used to reading.
 They need pictures for communication.
-In the case of communicating a business process, using a HOP diagram is most efficient.
-Below you see a HOP diagram.
-Every situation in the process is depicted with photographs taken, and placed in the squares.
-By doing this everyone working in the process can be instructed very well on how the process changes.
+A HOP diagram is the most efficient method for communicating a business process.
+Below, you will see a HOP diagram.
+Every situation is depicted with photographs taken and placed in the squares.
+By doing this, everyone working in the process can be instructed very well on how the process changes.

 human-oriented process diagram